Kron4ek/Wine-Builds/README.md

 **Staging** is Wine with Staging patchset, it contains many useful patches that are not present in a regular (vanilla) Wine, it adds new functions, fixes some bugs and improves performance in some cases.

-**Proton** is Wine modified by Valve, it contains many useful patches (primarily for better gaming experience).
-This Proton is pretty much the same as the Steam's Proton, but it doesn't require Steam Runtime to work and it's intended to be used outside of Steam.
+**Proton** is Wine modified by Valve, it contains many useful patches (primarily for a better gaming experience).
+This repo's Proton is almost the same as the Steam's Proton, but it doesn't require the Steam Runtime to work and it's intended to be used outside of Steam.

 **Improved** is Wine with Staging patchset and with some additional useful patches.
 The full list of used patches is in the [IMPROVED_BUILD_INFO](https://github.com/Kron4ek/Wine-Builds/blob/master/IMPROVED_BUILD_INFO) file.